- As low as $253/Night

 - Condo

 Appreciate a comfortable beach vacation at A Place at the Beach IV in condo 132.
 Located on Shore Drive section of Myrtle Beach, this 2BR/2BA unit can accommodate up to 6 guests and features a King, Queen and 1 twin beds.
-A first-floor condo, 132 comes with a entirely equipped kitchen, including all the essentials of home cooking like appliances, cookware, and flatware.
-You can experience the handsome ocean vistas from your private balcony and stay connected indoors with complimentary WiFi and the multiple cable TVs.
+A first-floor condo, 132 comes with a completely equipped kitchen, including all the essentials of home cooking like appliances, cookware, and flatware.
+You can experience the gorgeous ocean vistas from your private balcony and stay connected indoors with complimentary WiFi and the multiple cable TVs.
 On-site property amenities also include laundry facilities and an outdoor pool.

 UNIT IS LIMITED TO THE NUMBER OF PERSONS ACCEPTED UNDER LISTED OCCUPANCY